⬇️Installation

 Antivirus Configuration

 PowerShell Universal takes full advantage of PowerShell and the PowerShell SDK.
 It includes PowerShell scripts directly in the product.
-You will want to consider configuring antivirus to allow for execution of PowerShell scripts in PowerShell Universal.
+Consider configuring antivirus to allow execution of PowerShell scripts in PowerShell Universal.

 Directories

-The following are examples from a standard Windows system.
-Changing paths within appsettings.json or within the installer will require changing which directories are execluded.
+The following directories contain examples from a standard Windows system of scripts and executable files that you may need to exclude from antivirus checks.
+Changing paths within appsettings.json or within the installer requires changing which directories are excluded.

 Path | Description |